2009–10 Sydney FC season: Grand Final

 The grand final that, the FFA, A-League, and football fans all around Australia had been waiting 5 years for.
 A grand final between the two best teams in Australia, Sydney FC and Melbourne Victory.
 Throughout the season they had been at loggerheads with each other, never allowing either to be on top of the table for more than 2 games at a time.
 However Sydney had already dealt a blow to Melbourne, taking the Premiership plate off them back in the Round 27 clash at the Sydney Football Stadium, however Melbourne had got a little revenge by winning the semi-final - allowing them to host the final.
 Melbourne were also looking to win te grand final in consecutive year, the first time they would have done that - it was the first time any A-League team had been in the grand final in consecutive years, so it was only fitting that Melbourne went into the game as favourites.
-A crowd of 48,000 packed out Melbournes Etihad Stadium the tension had been building all week.
+A crowd of 48,000 packed out Melbourne's Etihad Stadium the tension had been building all week.
 Melbourne's hopes took a massive blow early on in the game when start striker and marquee player Archie Thompson suffered an anterior cruciate ligament injury, scans later revealing this, meaning he would not play for at least 12 months.
 The scores were deadlocked 0–0 at half time, with what had been described as an uneventful game up until half time.
 This would all change in the second half.
 In the 63rd minute Rodrigo Vargas looked to have scored for Melbourne, however his celebrations were cut short by an offside flag.
 In the confusion that followed Sydney counterattacked and 10 seconds later, Mark Bridge scored, sending the away bay into fits of hysteria.
 Sydney were up 1-0 and Melbourne looked shellshocked, Sydney had the opportunity to go 2-0 up, however nerves got the better of young striker Chris Payne who missed an open goal shot.
 However Sydney's defence got sloppy, and later in the 81st minute, it would be Adrian Leijer who equalised for the home side, sending the entire stadium bar the Sydney away bay into celebrations.
 As a result, Sydney's confidence took a blow to the belly, and Melbourne could smell blood in the water, and can be considered very unlucky when young Aziz Behich missed a chance to go 2-1 up.